Siborg18/CV/README.md

 ## PERSONAL INTERESTS

-Started a 5 a side football group at the County Council who play once a week, enjoy long distance running (weather permitting), have been walking many of the Gloucestershire hills at the weekend and enjoy PC gaming in the evenings and at the weekends.
+Started a 5 a side football group at the County Council who play once a week, enjoy long distance cycling, recently cycled from Gloucester to Groningen, enjoy PC gaming in the evenings and at the weekends.

 ## REFERENCES